cloudscribe/sample-membership-paywall/README.md

 # cloudscribe Membership Paywall Demo App

 This repository contains a reference web application to demonstate [cloudscribe Membership Paywall](https://www.cloudscribe.com/products/cloudscribe-membership-paywall).
-There are background tasks that are run from the web application using Hangfire.
+There are background tasks that are run from the web application.
 These background tasks handle sending renewal reminders for memberships that are expiring soon or have expired.
 There is also a background task to remove users from membership granted roles when the membership expires.

 cloudscribe Membership Paywall is a commercial add on feature for websites and applications built on [cloudscribe Core](https://github.com/cloudscribe/cloudscribe).